ssansovich/old-blog/_posts/2014-02-26-natgeo-whatsapp.markdown

 ### Facebook bought access to the next 1 billion

-It's a long-term play, considering that WhatsApp will operate under its own brand as a standalone team, but it seems that Facebook bought an access point for the users it cannot serve, those that currently do not have traditional Internet access.
+It's a long-term play, considering that WhatsApp will operate under its own brand as a standalone team, but it seems that Facebook bought an access point for the users it cannot serve - those that currently do not have traditional Internet access.

 It's clear too that Facebook now has usage data on an entirely different part of the world's population that it does not cover.
 Given WhatsApp already very large userbase, this gives them an incredible ability to determine where cellphone adoption is increasing, how OS adoption is changing, where cellular/wifi coverage is provided, among many other things.
 The insights are endless, I think, and will continually inform Facebook's global strategy over the long term.